 This web page shows only a small excerpt of our Fayreghan research.
 Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Fayreghan History in all our PDF Extended History products and printed products wherever possible.

 Fayreghan Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Fayreghan has been spelled many different ways, including Farnham, Farnhams, Farnhan, Fearnham, Farneham and others.

 Early Notables of the Fayreghan family (pre 1700)

 Notables of the family at this time include Richard Farnham (d.
 1642), fanatic, "a weaver who came from Colchester to Whitechapel about 1636, where he and a fellow-craftsman, John Bull, announced that they were prophets inspired with ‘the...

 Some of the Fayreghan family moved to Ireland, but this topic is not covered in this excerpt.